-Berger Law could give you an edge against conviction of these grave charges.
+Facing allegations of breaking and entering, home invasion, or robbery can result in serious penalties.
+Michigan does not take these charges lightly.
+Worse, Michigan does not make it easy to defend against these charges.
+Berger Law could give you an edge against a conviction of these grave charges.
 The team at Berger Law does not want to see innocent people put behind bars.
-Alex Berger is the only exclusively practicing criminal defense lawyer in the area.
-He understands how hard it is to face such allegations.
+We understand how hard it is to face such allegations.
 You are not alone.
-If you’ve been charged with breaking & entering, home invasion, or robbery, you should call a theft attorney at Berger Law immediately for a free consultation.
+If you’ve been charged with breaking & entering, home invasion, or robbery, you should call a Marquette theft lawyer from our firm for a free consultation.

 Breaking & Entering